beegagliardi.com

 • Community system design — Positioning community as a core guidance layer (not a side room).

-• Self-service, AI & Automation — Designing the delivery mechanisms (chatbots, automated workflows, portals) and removing friction from the customer path.
+• Self-service, AI & Automation — Designing and building the delivery mechanisms (chatbots, automated workflows, portals) and removing friction from the customer path.

 • The Intelligence layer — The telemetry of your CX: analytics, feedback loops, health scoring, and the signals that tell you exactly what to fix next.